 A student majoring in economics should acquire a thorough grounding in basic principles and methods of analysis, plus a working competence in several of the specialized and applied fields.
 Examples of such fields are industrial organization, law and economics, money and banking, international trade and finance, public finance, labor economics, health economics, urban and regional economics, and economic development.
 The major in economics can lead to either a Bachelor of Arts or a Bachelor of Science degree.

-Economics majors are also required to pass twelve credits in 2000-level or above courses in fields related to economics or to fulfill a minor related to economics.
+Economics B.A. majors are also required to pass twelve credits in 2000-level or above courses in fields related to economics or to fulfill a minor related to economics.
 In addition, all Economics majors must take STAT 1000Q or 1100Q and one of the following: MATH 1071Q, 1110Q, 1126Q, 1131Q, 1151Q or 2141Q.
 MATH 1125Q or higher is recommended, and STAT 1100Q is recommended over STAT 1000Q.
 Students may substitute more advanced MATH and STAT courses with consent of the faculty advisor.

 Economics majors satisfy the information literacy competency by passing at least one W course in Economics.
 Students may gain enhanced competence in information literacy by taking ECON 2311, 2312W, 2326, or 2327.
 Economics majors satisfy the writing in the major requirement by passing at least one W course in Economics.
-A minor in Economics is described in the Minors section.